momentohq/public-dev-docs/docs/getting-started.md

 title: Getting Started
 pagination_prev: null
 pagination_next: null
-description: Jump in and get started quickly using Momento Cache with your SDK of choice.
+description: Jump in and get started quickly using Momento Cache and Momento Topics with your SDK of choice.
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Getting Started with Momento Cache
+# Getting Started with Momento Cache and Momento Topics

 If you're looking to jump in and get started with Momento Cache with an SDK, you've come to the right place.

-If you want to quickly get a feel for the Momento experience without installing any software?
+If you want to quickly get a feel for the Momento Cache experience without installing any software?
 You can do so right here [in your browser](#try-our-cli-and-an-sdk-in-your-browser).

 ## Step 1: Sign up and log into the Momento console